StephanAkkerman/FluentAI/README.md

-# mnemorai: Learn languages in a flash
+# mnemorai: Remember more with mnemorai

 ![mnemorai Banner](img/banner.png)